-This accreditation has occurred under very unusual circumstances, during a global pandemic.
-The AMC Team acknowledges the extraordinary circumstances in which the School is operating, and under which this assessment has occurred.
-The Team acknowledges the many personal and professional challenges that all staff and students, and other stakeholders are currently facing, and truly appreciates how adaptable everyone involved in the assessment has been.
-Against this backdrop, the openness and responsiveness of all people we have spoken to has been impressive and is testament to the commitment to excellence in medical education at this School.
+The 2020 reaccreditation occurred under very unusual circumstances, during the COVID-19 pandemic.
+The AMC team acknowledges the extraordinary circumstances in which the School was operating, and under which this assessment occurred.
+The team acknowledges the many personal and professional challenges that all staff and students, and other stakeholders faced, and truly appreciates how adaptable everyone involved in the assessment were.
+Against this backdrop, the openness and responsiveness of all the people the team spoke to was impressive and was testament to the commitment to excellence in medical education at this School.